-In the problem under consideration, a false positives in higher-rate MCS may lead to a retransmission, which is very costly in terms of bandwidth utilization.
-However, a false negative indicates selecting a lower TM, which it can be tolerated more than a retransmissions.
-For this reason, we aim to design a loss function that emphasis on the false positive errors more than false negatives.
+In the problem under consideration, a false positive in a higher-rate MCS may lead to a retransmission, which is very costly in terms of bandwidth resources.
+However, a false negative indicates selecting a lower-rate TM, which can be tolerated than a retransmission.
+For this reason, we aim to design a loss function that emphasis on false positives more than false negatives.